We’re all about the animals.

 When most people think of an SPCA, they may think of an animal shelter.
 The Saskatchewan SPCA is different.
 We do not operate a shelter.
 As the provincial voice on animal welfare, we help raise awareness of the human-animal bond and promote the humane treatment of animals.

 Animal Rescue Registration and Certification Program

 The Saskatchewan SPCA is partnering with representatives from shelters, rescues, the Ministry of Agriculture, Animal Protection Services of Saskatchewan, and Saskatchewan Veterinary Medical Association to develop a voluntary registration and certification program for animal rescue groups.
 This registration and certification program is an important step in protecting the welfare of rescued animals.
 By becoming a certified rescue, the organization is demonstrating that they are working to provide the best possible care for animals.

 Interpersonal Violence and Abuse and Animal Safekeeping Project

-The Saskatchewan SPCA and STOPS to Violence worked jointly on a research project to better understand how concerns for the safety of pets and livestock acts as a barrier to individuals leaving situations of interpersonal violence and abuse in Saskatchewan.
-The goal of this project was to identify potential options to assist both the animal and the human victims of violence.
+The Saskatchewan SPCA, STOPS to Violence, and Provincial Transition Houses and Services (PATHS) of Saskatchewan worked jointly on a research project to better understand how concerns for the safety of pets and livestock acts as a barrier to individuals leaving situations of interpersonal violence and abuse in Saskatchewan.
 Read the full report.
+We are exploring options to assist both the animal and the human victims of violence.